 My crisp formal clothes saved me.
 Women in the London office tiptoed in Carl’s pencil heels, wore netted stockings under black pencil skirts, and shined in white Allen Solly blouses.
 And while my colleagues measured the thickness of sandwiches and the natural sugar in their evening fruits; I made plans to gobble both the falafel-pita and the fish fry and chips for lunch.

 Lessons (Learned the Hard Way) On the Road

 Running around with lemony (at least half a human tall and two-human wide) on the cobbled streets of France and Italy, I realized the giant bag wasn’t the best decision.
 I should have packed a backpack for casuals and a small trolley bag for formal dresses.

 Lessons learned as a beginner backpacker— Travel light.
 Divide your luggage into two bags if you have to carry a lot.
 Bring light travel towels.
 Pack compact and tight.
 Eat as much as you can.

 And remember to search for lifts before dragging your bags up steep European stairs.

 Find all my travel resources and packing list here.
 If you are going on an international trip for the first time, have a look at my visa page for Indians.
 Here is some more travel inspiration for you.

 Hope this helps.
 See you out there.

-What are some of your tips for backpacking?
 Are you a new traveler?
 Let me know in the comments.